Stemer114/things/README.md

 things made - for descriptions see README or source files in individual dirs

-# oogoo-feet: printable parametric mold for oogoo feet for reprap printer
+- __oogoo-feet__: printable parametric mold for oogoo feet for reprap printer